Technical Cooperation

 Project Relevance

-The design of project content should take a partner country’s actual needs and social and economic situation into account.
-A project’s expected outcome should be set out only after identifying the core issues to be addressed and evaluating the functions and technical capacity of cooperating institutions, and by drawing on the lessons learned from previously completed projects to clarify potential constraints.
+The design of project content should take a partner country’s actual needs and socio-economic situation into account.
+A project’s expected outcome should only be determined after identifying the core issues to be addressed and evaluating the functions and technical capacity of cooperating institutions.
+Lessions learned from previously completed projects should also be drawn upon to clarify potential constraints.
 This ensures a logical connection between the core issues to be addressed and the solutions drawn up in response.

 Project Effectiveness

-To improve partner countries’ development standards, technical cooperation projects must be genuinely effective by ensuring that project inputs, activities and outputs meet expected project outcomes and outputs, and comply with quality standards set during project planning.
+To enhance partner countries’ development standards, technical cooperation projects must ensure effectiveness by aligning project inputs, activities, and outputs meet expected project outcomes as well as outputs and complying with quality standards establishing during project planning.

 Project Efficiency